 Bradford G. Hughes

 Bradford Hughes is an accomplished trial lawyer who also counsels commercial and transportation businesses on the management and avoidance of risk.

 Brad has been named a Top 100 Lawyer in Los Angeles by the Los Angeles Business Journal and is counted on by Fortune 500 companies, closely held businesses, emerging upstarts, and individuals facing litigation.
-Outside of the courtroom, Brad is devoted to meeting the needs of growing and established businesses.
+Outside of the courtroom, Brad is devoted to meeting the needs of growing and established businesses facing complex challenges.

 Named a 2023 Business of Law Visionary by the Los Angeles Times, Brad collaborates with clients to achieve profit-maximizing results, including artful management of client time, resources, and human capital, resulting in client saving/recovery of tens of millions of dollars.
 Brad has experience handling matters in intellectual property, cyber litigation, contractual disputes involving trade secrets/non-solicitation/non-competes, real estate disputes, and fiduciary/shareholder matters.
 Brad also defends class action lawsuits including those arising out of the Fair Debt Collection Practices Act, the Telephone Consumer Protection Act, the California Consumer Privacy Act, and many others.